 Notifying Data Subjects

-Where the data breach is likely to result in a high risk to the rights and freedoms of data subjects, [NAME] will notify the affected individuals without undue delay including the name and contact details of the DPO and ICO, the likely consequences of the data breach and the measures the School have (or intended) to take to address the breach.
+Where the data breach is likely to result in a high risk to the rights and freedoms of data subjects, The Senior leadership team will notify the affected individuals without undue delay including the name and contact details of the DPO and ICO, the likely consequences of the data breach and the measures the School have (or intended) to take to address the breach.

-When determining whether it is necessary to notify individuals directly of the breach, [NAME] will co-operate with and seek guidance from the DPO, the ICO and any other relevant authorities (such as the police).
+When determining whether it is necessary to notify individuals directly of the breach, the headteacher will co-operate with and seek guidance from the DPO, the ICO and any other relevant authorities (such as the police).

 If it would involve disproportionate effort to notify the data subjects directly (for example, by not having contact details of the affected individual) then the School will consider alternative means to make those affected aware (for example by making a statement on the School website).